Improved reconstruction of the century-long solar magnetic field by incorporating morphological asymmetry in sunspots: Discussion and Conclusion

 The surface evolution of the solar magnetic field gets improved, and results become close to the observations when we consider the morphological asymmetry for both Case-2 and Case-3 (middle and lower panel of Figure~\ref{butterfly diagram}).
 The magnetic flux in the latitudes below $< 55^{\circ}$ is stronger for cases with asymmetry compared to the symmetric case.
 This improved surface evolution of magnetic flux transport is tremendously important as it provides the base for modelling the solar wind, coronal and heliospheric magnetic field \citep[e.g.,][]{Barnes2023, Huang2023, Asvestari2024}.
 Also, to understand the temporal evolution of coronal holes, the estimation of the middle latitude magnetic field is very crucial \citep{Watanabe2019}, which could be provided from our improved surface evolution of magnetic flux, as the magnetic flux in the low and mid latitude activity belt is close to observation for cases with asymmetry.

 Our findings also indicate that the inclusion of an asymmetry factor improves the agreement between the simulated polar field reversal time and observations in most of the cycles.
 Consideration of asymmetry parameters helps pole reversal close to the observed value and earlier than the case where no asymmetry is considered.
 We also compare the peak polar field amplitude with observations.
 For peak amplitude, we do not find any significant difference between our simulations with asymmetry cases and the no asymmetry case.
 However, for recent cycles 22-24, a very careful scrutiny would show that cycle asymmetry gives slightly better results than the no asymmetry case.
 This might be due to less uncertainty in many measured quantities that go into the SFT models (e.g., asymmetry, tilt angle, sunspot area measurements) for recent cycles.
 Overall, the inclusion of asymmetry in sunspots improves the simulation results and reproduces the surface evolution of the magnetic field and behaviour of the polar field closely to observations.
-As polar field time reversal and amplitude decide the next cycle amplitude and timing \citep{Choudhuri2007, Jiang2007, Jiang2013, Hazra2019}, it is extremely important to correctly compute the polar field reversal time and peak amplitude.
-Any discrepancy in the computed polar field reversal time and amplitude will lead to a problematic prediction for the next solar cycle.